NVIDIA/aistore/README.md

 ### Local Docker-Compose

-[Local Playground](#local-playground) is probably the speadiest option to run AIS clusters.
+[Local Playground](#local-playground) is probably the speediest option to run AIS clusters.
 However, to take advantage of containerization (which includes, for instance, multiple logically-isolated configurable networks), you can also run AIStore as described here:

 * [Getting started with Docker](docs/docker_main.md).